Credit Union Deductions

 Detail reports must include:

-- Name and Social Security number of each state employee from whose salary or wages a deduction was made for payment to a credit union for that month
+- Name and Social Security number of each state employee who had a salary deduction made for payment to a credit union for that month.

 The agency must deliver the report no later than the third workday after the deducted amounts are paid to the credit union.